c4rlo/runapp/README.md

 - Fast
 - No dependencies beyond systemd
+- Run app either as systemd service (recommended, default) or as systemd scope
+    - The latter means `runapp` directly executes the application, after registering it with systemd
+- Run app either under `app-graphical.slice` (recommended for most cases, default) or under any other slice
 - If run from Fuzzel, derive unit name from `.desktop` name, per systemd recommendations
 - On error, if not run from interactive terminal, show desktop notification